Fast Projected Newton-like Method for Precision Matrix Estimation under Total Positivity: Introduction

 \subsection{Contributions}

 In this paper, we propose a fast projected Newton-like algorithm for estimating precision matrices under $\mathrm{MTP}_2$ constraints.
-The existing algorithms \cite{egilmez2017graph, pavez2016generalized, slawski2015estimation} designed for solving this problem are based on the BCD method, which cyclically updates each row/column of the matrix by solving a nonnegative quadratic program.
-Such algorithms require $O(p^4)$ operations in each cycle, which is computationally prohibitive in high-dimensional cases.
-In contrast to the BCD-type algorithms \cite{egilmez2017graph, pavez2016generalized, slawski2015estimation}, our proposed algorithm is based on the two-metric projection method.
-With the well-designed search direction and variable partitioning scheme, our algorithm reduces the computational complexity significantly with only $O(p^3)$ operations required in each iteration.
+While second-order algorithms generally require fewer iterations than first-order methods, they often encounter computational challenges due to the necessity of computing a large (approximate) Hessian matrix inverse or equivalently solving the linear system.
+Our main contributions in this paper are threefold: \begin{enumerate}[leftmargin=0.75cm] \itemsep{0.4em} \item Our proposed algorithm, rooted in the two-metric projection method, stands apart from current BCD and PPA approaches \cite{slawski2015estimation, egilmez2017graph, pavez2016generalized, deng2020fast} for solving the target problem.
+Utilizing a well-designed search direction and variable partitioning scheme, our algorithm avoids the need to solve nonnegative quadratic programs or linear systems, yielding a significant computational reduction compared to BCD and PPA algorithms.
+As a second-order method, our algorithm maintains the same per-iteration computational complexity as the gradient projection method.

-The theoretical convergence of the proposed algorithm is established.
-We prove that our algorithm converges to the minimizer of the problem of interest, and the set of \textit{free} variables constructed by our algorithm identifies the support of the minimizer in a finite number of iterations.
+\item We establish that our algorithm converges to the minimizer of the target problem.
+Furthermore, under a mild assumption, we prove the convergence of the set of \textit{free} variables to the support of the minimizer within finite iterations and provide the convergence rate of our algorithm.

-Numerical experiments on both synthetic and real-world data sets provide strong evidence that our algorithm costs significantly less time to converge to the minimizer than state-of-the-art methods.
-Finally, we apply our method in financial time-series data, which are well-known for displaying positive dependencies, and observe a significant performance in terms of \textit{modularity} value on the learned financial networks.
+\item Numerical experiments on both synthetic and real-world datasets provide compelling evidence that our algorithm converges to the minimizer considerably faster than the compared methods.
+We apply the proposed method to financial time-series data and observe significant performance in terms of \textit{modularity} value on the learned financial networks. \end{enumerate}